YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Free support for Linux is available on numerous mailing lists and electronic forums.
 Commercial support is widely available from multiple vendors.

-The YottaDB/GT.M Acculturation Workshop is virtual machine which starts with the disk image of a minimal `Ubuntu <https://www.ubuntu.com/>`_ 12.04 LTS (“Precise Pangolin”) Linux distribution, with `additional documentation resources <https://help.ubuntu.com/>`_.
+The Acculturation Workshop is on a virtual machine which starts with the disk image of a minimal `Ubuntu <https://www.ubuntu.com/>`_ 12.04 LTS (“Precise Pangolin”) Linux distribution, with `additional documentation resources <https://help.ubuntu.com/>`_.

-For other documentation resources, although dated, `Linux: Rute User's Tutorial and Exposition <https://rlworkman.net/howtos/rute/>`_ is still a very useful and usable tutorial for anyone getting started with Linux.
+For other documentation resources, although dated, `Linux: Rute User's Tutorial and Exposition <https://rlworkman.net/howtos/rute/>`_ is still a very useful tutorial for anyone getting started with Linux.
 The `Debian Project <https://www.debian.org/>`_ maintains a `page of books <https://www.debian.org/doc/books>`_ on Linux.
-The `Debian Wiki <https://wiki.debian.org/>`_ has useful reference information and a having handy a paper copy of the `Debian Reference Card <https://www.debian.org/doc/manuals/refcard/>`_ (available in several languages) would be useful for anyone not entirely comfortable with Linux.
+The `Debian Wiki <https://wiki.debian.org/>`_ has useful reference information and having a paper copy of the `Debian Reference Card <https://www.debian.org/doc/manuals/refcard/>`_ (available in several languages) would be useful for anyone not entirely comfortable with Linux.

 +++++++++++++++++++++++++++++++
 Control of the Keyboard & Mouse
 +++++++++++++++++++++++++++++++

-When you boot a guest virtual machine, booting it “headless” (i.e., without a console), means that the host always has control of the keyboard and mouse.
+When you boot a guest virtual machine, booting it “headless” (i.e., without a console - no keyboard and mouse attached), means that the host (you) always has control of the keyboard and mouse.
 If it is not headless, ownership of the keyboard or mouse may need to toggle between the host and guest.
 The software you use for virtualization determines how to transfer control.

 With kvm / QEMU, use the Ctrl-Alt key combination to toggle ownership of the mouse and keyboard between host and guest.
 Even if the host owns the keyboard, you can type into the guest console when it has focus, but not the other way around.
 Mouse clicks are visible to only the machine, host or guest, that owns the mouse.